zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2024-04-22】[hegdepavankumar / Cisco-Images-for-GNS3-and-EVE-NG](https://github.com/hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG) - Dive into a diverse array of Free Images of routers, switches,Firewalls and other appliances, including Cisco, Fortigate, Palo Alto, Sophos and more.
+Whether you're a seasoned professional or a learning enthusiast, our repository provides a one-stop solution for a comprehensive hands-on experience.
+* 【2024-04-22】[rbhatia46 / Data-Science-Interview-Resources](https://github.com/rbhatia46/Data-Science-Interview-Resources) - A repository listing out the potential sources which will help you in preparing for a Data Science/Machine Learning interview.
+New resources added frequently.
 * 【2024-04-21】[315386775 / DeepLearing-Interview-Awesome-2024](https://github.com/315386775/DeepLearing-Interview-Awesome-2024) - AIGC-interview/CV-interview/LLMs-interview面试问题与答案集合仓，同时包含工作和科研过程中的新想法、新问题、新资源与新项目
 * 【2024-04-21】[Psmths / windows-forensic-artifacts](https://github.com/Psmths/windows-forensic-artifacts) - Handbook of windows forensic artifacts across multiple Windows version with interpretation tips with some examples.
 Work in progress!
 * 【2024-04-21】[Aikoyori / ProgrammingVTuberLogos](https://github.com/Aikoyori/ProgrammingVTuberLogos) - High-quality PNGs for logos I made for fun